Skip to main content

 Showing posts from May, 2006

 Before Valley Fair became the massive, multi-level mega-mall we know today, it started as something much simpler—and, in its own way, more charming.
 The original Valley Fair was a small, open-air shopping center that began with a Macy’s store, which opened its doors on August 10, 1956.
 The surrounding outdoor mall followed soon after, officially opening on April 4, 1957.
-An aerial view with Macy's in the middle, from 1960.
-Back then, Valley Fair wasn’t about luxury labels or valet parking.
+A 1960 aerial view of the original Valley Fair, with Macy’s at the center—long before parking structures and luxury wings took over.
+Open-air promenades and 60+ specialty stores Back then, Valley Fair wasn’t about luxury labels or valet parking.
 It was about strolling steel-beamed promenades, visiting one of over 60 specialty stores, and catching a breeze between shops.
 There’s a grainy photo from 1961 that shows the promenade—wide walkways, low-slung storefronts, and a sense of openness that malls just don’t have anymore.
-A grainy view of the promenade from 1961.
-I came across a postcard that shows the original mall in full view, and though it’s postmarked April 23, 1985, it doesn’t have ZIP codes on any of the addresses—so it’s lik...
+A grainy glimpse of Valley Fair’s steel-beamed promenade in 1961—wide walkways, mid-century stor...